 The Psychology Division of Baylor College of Medicine's (BCM) Department of Pediatrics announces the availability of a two-year, postdoctoral fellowship designed to train scientist-practitioners in pediatric neuropsychology.
-The Postdoctoral Fellowship in Pediatric Neuropsychology is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to conform to the guidelines developed by Division 40 of the <a href="American Psychological Association (APA), the International Neuropsychological Society (INS), the training model formulated at the Houston Conference, and the upcoming training guidelines from the Minnesota 2022 Conference.
-Our goal is to provide advanced training for psychologists specializing in pediatric neuropsychology who plan to go on to earn certification through the American Board of Professional Psychology (ABCN), a member board of the American Board of Professional Psychology (ABPP).
+The Postdoctoral Fellowship in Pediatric Neuropsychology is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to conform to the guidelines developed by Division 40 of the American Psychological Association (APA), the International Neuropsychological Society (INS), the training model formulated at the Houston Conference, and the upcoming training guidelines from the Minnesota 2022 Update Conference.
+Our goal is to provide advanced training for psychologists specializing in pediatric neuropsychology who plan to go on to earn certification through the American Board of Clinical Neuropsychology (ABCN), a member board of the American Board of Professional Psychology (ABPP).
 As such, our program includes a "major area of study" in neuropsychology according to the Taxonomy of Education and Training in Clinical Neuropsychology (Sperling et al., 2017).

 The Postdoctoral Fellowship in Pediatric Neuropsychology is one program encompassed within the overall education mission of the BCM Psychology Division.
 Our division regularly serves as a training site for externs from area graduate programs.
-We also have an APA-accredited internship program with tracks in child clinical/pediatric health psychology and pediatric neuropsychology (Director: Liza Bonin, PhD), as well as a Postdoctoral Fellowship in Child Clinical/Pediatric Health Psychology (Director: Mariella Self, Ph.D., ABPP).
+We also have an APA-accredited internship program with tracks in child clinical/pediatric health psychology and pediatric neuropsychology (Director: Liza Bonin, PhD), as well as a Postdoctoral Fellowship in Child Clinical/Pediatric Health Psychology (Director: Petra Duran, PhD).
 Given this broader educational context in which the Postdoctoral Fellowship in Pediatric Neuropsychology exists, our fellows are afforded opportunities to gain experience supervising less advanced trainees and engaging in clinical and research activities outside of pediatric neuropsychology.

 The Psychology community at Texas Children's Hospital/Baylor College of Medicine is dedicated to promoting an environment of respect, inclusion, equity, and belongingness.
 We are committed to the recruitment, retention, development, and promotion of neuropsychologists of all backgrounds and experiences.
-We believe this reflects the multicultural values and experiences of our patients, families, and broader community.
-Applications from bicultural / bilingual students and those underrepresented in neuropsychology are thus especially welcome.
+Bilingual/bicultural students and those underrepresented in psychology are encouraged to apply.